-I am a board-certified physician who specializes in the treatment of infections in immunocompromised patients, whose immune systems are weakened due to cancer, cancer therapy, or infection with HIV.
-I’m also interested in educating trainees, allied healthcare professionals, and physicians about appropriate antibiotic selection and use through my work with the hospital’s Antibiotic Management Program (AMP).
+I am a board-certified physician who specializes in the treatment of infections in patients whose immune systems are weakened due to cancer, cancer therapy, or infection with HIV.
+I’m also interested in educating trainees, allied healthcare professionals, and physicians about appropriate antibiotic selection and use through my work with Memorial Sloan Kettering’s Antibiotic Management Program (AMP).

 - Clinical Expertise: Infectious Diseases; Immune Deficiencies